Claire Sweeney: Charitable work

 Sweeney supports Claire House Children's Hospice, and is a patron of Queenie's Christmas Charity and the Children's Liver Disease Foundation.

 Personal life

 Sweeney had a relationship with businessman Billy Oakes for six years, until 2007.
-She has a son, with her ex-partner Daniel Reilly.
+She has a son with her ex-partner Daniel Reilly.
 Sweeney had a publicised friendship with boxer Ricky Hatton in 2024; both were competitors on Dancing on Ice.
-It was reported that their relationship ended in the first half of 2025.
+Hatton died in 2025.